zoxilsi/WisdomWeaver/README.md

 A real-time, AI-powered chatbot that provides **mental health support and spiritual guidance** using teachings from the **Bhagavad Gita**.
 Ask life questions and receive structured answers powered by **Google Gemini API**, displayed in a clean and friendly **Streamlit interface**.

 ---
+## ❓ Why Use WisdomWeaver?

+In today’s fast-paced world, we often face stress, confusion, and emotional challenges. **WisdomWeaver** bridges ancient spiritual wisdom with modern AI to help you:

+- 🧘‍♀️ Reflect deeply on life problems with timeless Gita teachings.
+- 💡 Get practical and philosophical advice tailored to your questions.
+- 🌿 Improve mental well-being with spiritually grounded responses.
+- 🔄 Understand the Gita verse-by-verse with contextual insights.

+Whether you're spiritually inclined, curious about the Gita, or just looking for calm guidance — this tool is made for **you**.

+---

 ## 📽️ Demo :
 https://bkins-wisdomweaver.streamlit.app/